compuphase/makedepend/readme.md

 <dt> <code>-s</code>string </dt>
 <dd>
-  Sets the delimiter string below which makedepend writes the generated depedencies.
+  Sets the delimiter string (or "separator") below which makedepend writes the generated depedencies.
 The default string is "#&nbsp;GENERATED&nbsp;DEPENDENCIES.&nbsp;DO&nbsp;NOT&nbsp;DELETE.".
 </dd>

 <dt> <code>-v</code> </dt>